gtvj/vim-cheatsheet/README.md

 * Ctrl+[e|y] moves the viewport
 * z[z|b|t] moves the viewport so that your current line is at the middle/bottom/top of the screen

+## Search

+Good search features are:

+* Having performed a search, hit 'n' to find the next occurence.
+* Hitting '*' will find the next occurence of the current word.
+  Similarly, hittiing '#' will find the previous.